fertinaz/Batcher/README.md

 sudo mv batcher /usr/local/bin
 ```

-or if you don't have `sudo` privileges in your environment, you can also use:
+If you don't have `sudo` privileges in your environment, you can also use:
 ```
 curl -LO <URL-HERE>/batcher
 mkdir -p $HOME/bin # If doesn't exist